JD Spicer Zeb Solicitors Banner Image

 Crime

-JD Spicer Zeb Solicitors can act for you at Highbury Corner Magistrates’ Court which hears a wide range of adult criminal cases.
+JD Spicer Zeb Solicitors appear every day at Highbury Corner Magistrates’ Court which hears a wide range of adult criminal cases.
+Call us on 0207 624 7771 or Email for a Very Fast Response Solicitors@jdspicer.co.uk.
+We offer Legal Aid & Private representation from £1,000 plus VAT.
 While less serious cases may be handled at Highbury Corner Magistrates’ Court, more serious cases are likely to be referred to the Crown Court at Wood Green Crown Court, or the Central Criminal Court ‘Old Bailey’.
 Highbury Corner Court now accepts cases from many police stations but generally from Wood Green Police Station, Islington Police Station, Edmonton Police Station, BTP Brewery Rd, Holborn Police Station, and Kentish Town Police Station.
 All criminal charges from the London Borough of Islington, Haringey, Camden, and Enfield now go to Highbury Corner Magistrates Court.

 If you have received notice that you are required to attend a hearing at Highbury Corner Magistrates’ Court (known as a postal requisition or postal charge), or you have been bailed to attend court, you must get in touch with someone for advice about what your next steps should be.
 Having the right advice for a Highbury Corner court appearance could mean the difference between an acquittal or conviction.